subhasishgoswami/Meridio-Chain/README.md

 * Do `npm install -g ganache-cli` and then `npm install -g truffle` (One Time Setup)
 * Run `ganache-cli`
 * In another terminal window, from project root run `truffle migrate`
+* Make sure your MetaMask in connected to localhost:8545
 * Finally, Run WebApp with `npm run start`

 <br>